Khargone district: Economy

 The district is India's biggest cotton-producing region.
 There are various cotton processing units (spinning) in the cooperative sector and private sector.
-One of the major spinning units is the cooperative Jawaharlal Nehru Sahakari Soot Mill, situated on Julwania Road.
+One of the major spinning units is the cooperative Jawaharlal Nehru Sahakari Soot Mill, situated on Julwania Road and Awanti Cotton Mill in Sanawad.
 The famous Sendhwa cotton hub is just 70 km from Khargone city.

 The red chilli pepper is exported abroad.
 A famous mandi of chilli at Bedia is located about 50 km from Khargone city.

+Khargone Super Thermal Power Station is a coal-based thermal power project, located at village Selda and Dalchi in Khargone district.
+It is the country's first ultra-super critical thermal power plant.
+The Khargone plant operates at an efficiency of 41.5 per cent.

+In 2006 the Ministry of Panchayati Raj named Khargone one of the country's 250 most backward districts (out of a total of 640).
+It is one of the 24 districts in Madhya Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Divisions

-The district is divided into two sub-divisions, Barwaha and Khargone, which are further divided into 9 tehsils.
-The Barwaha sub-division has 3 big tehsils (Barwaha, Maheshwar, and Kasrawad) which cover 50% of the area of the Khargone district, while the Khargone sub-division has 6 small tensils (Khargone, Gogawan, Segaon, Bhagwanpura, Bhikangaon, and Jhirnya) which cover the remaining 50% of the area.
+The district is divided into two sub-divisions, Barwaha and Khargone, which are further divided into nine tehsils.
+The Barwaha sub-division has three big tehsils (Barwaha, Maheshwar, and Kasrawad) which cover 50% of the area of the Khargone district, while the Khargone sub-division has six small tehsils (sanawad, Gogawan, Segaon, Bhagwanpura, Bhikangaon, and Jhirnya) which cover the remaining 50% of the area.

 Khargone city is the administrative headquarters of the district.
 Other towns include Maheshwar, Kasrawad, Segaon, Bhagwanpura, Jhirnya, Bhikangaon, Gogawan, and Barwaha.
 Maheshwar is a tourist destination due to it being the former capital of the Haihayas and the Holkars of Indore.

 The district consists of six Vidhan Sabha constituencies: Bhikangaon, Barwaha, Maheshwar, Kasrawad, Khargone, and Bhagwanpura.
 Bhikangaon and Barwaha are a part of the Khandwa Lok Sabha constituency, while the rest are part of the Khargone Lok Sabha constituency.